Center for Career Education and International Students and Scholars Office

 A company who accepts OPT and/or CPT means that they are willing to hire international students who have OPT and/or CPT.
 This does not necessarily mean they will provide sponsorship and it is up to you to talk to your employer about whether they sponsor in order for you to stay with the organization after your OPT finishes.

-OPT, CPT And Work Authorization In The USA
+Work Authorization In The USA, CPT, and OPT

-Curricular Practical Training (CPT) is authorization for employment that is an integral part of the established curriculum of your degree program.
-Find out more about CPT by visiting the ISSO website.
-Undergraduate students in CC, GS and SEAS can apply for academic credit affiliated with an internship.
-Each school has eligibility criteria and a process to register for a fieldwork class.
-Your first steps are to speak with with your academic advisor, major department, and ISSO to determine your eligibility and the process to pursue CPT.
-We at CCE can work with you to find internships where employers accept students with CPT work authroization.
+Curricular Practical Training (CPT) is authorization for off-campus employment affilated with a required or elective academic course that is an integral part of the established curriculum of your degree program.
+Eligibility and process to apply for CPT, which is often described as academic credit affiliated with an internship or internship credit, is detailed on the ISSO website under F-1 CPT.
+Undergraduate students in CC, GS, and SEAS are eligible to apply for CPT after they declare their major.
+Each school has eligibility criteria, a maximum number of times you can apply for CPT, and a process to register for a fieldwork class.
+Begin by speaking with with your academic advisor, major department, and the ISSO to determine your eligibility and the process to pursue CPT.
+We at CCE can work with you to find internships where employers accept students with CPT work authorization.

-Employment sponsorship is when a company supports your application for an employment visa to stay and work in the US.
+Employment sponsorship is when a company supports your application for an employment visa to stay and work in the US long term.

 Your Next Steps

 We encourage you to explore a three-pronged approach to your career search including graduate school, opportunities in the US and global opportunities concurrently as you progress through your studies.
-Meet with your career counselor to discuss your plans after graduation.
+Meet with a career counselor to create a plan tailored to your interests.

 CCE Resources